Skip to content

 )

-It takes the glyph to measure as an int giving the UTF code of the glyph, along with a fontfile and index to identify the font to measure with.
+It takes the glyph to measure as an int giving the UTF code of the glyph, with a FontSettings2 object describing the font.
 Further it takes a size in pt and a resolution in ppi.
 It will write the ascent, descent, and width in pts to the pointers passed in, and return 0 if the operation was successful.

 Retrieving cached freetype face